-Environmental, Social and Governance (ESG) aspects have become a distinctive differentiator for institutional investors and fund managers when looking at non-listed real estate investments.
-As a result, it is important to keep updated on how the industry is evolving in respect to ESG risks and best practise in the real estate sector.
+Environmental, Social and Governance (ESG) aspects are critical differentiators for institutional investors and fund managers when looking at non-listed real estate investments.
+As a result, it is necessary to keep updated on how the industry is incorporating further best practice and risk mitigation into their investment strategies.

-This INREV one-day course will provide participants with an overview of current ESG requirements and approaches s as they affect non-listed real estate investment from an investor, fund manager and occupier perspectives.
+This INREV one-day course provides participants with an overview of current ESG requirements and approaches for non-listed real estate investment from investor, fund manager and occupier perspectives.
 The course will mainly focus on the environmental and social aspects of sustainability.

-It will look at institutional investors’ demands, the role ESG plays in current investment decisions and related sustainability reporting requirements.
-It will also bring the fund manager’s perspective on how to build a sustainable portfolio, how to use data and how to look at performance and benchmarking.
+It will look at institutional investors’ requirements, the role ESG plays in current investment decisions and reporting requirements.
+It will also bring the fund manager’s perspective on how to build a sustainable portfolio, how to use data and technology to improve performance and benchmark progress.

 The course will cover: